 Years ago, when I was studying to be a dietitian, we would have never used the phrase “gut microbiome” when talking with patients.
-Now, these words are pretty well-known, thanks to the many commercials and food products that mention gut health and the bacteria that live there.
-All of this makes it much easier for health practitioners to discuss gut-related topics and make specific recommendations for getting and keeping your gut healthy.
-One typical recommendation is to regularly consume fermented foods.
-Here is the latest science on fermented foods and health and which food and beverages deliver the most benefits.
+Now, these words are pretty well-known to the public.
+This makes it much easier to communicate the benefits of specific foods for gut health—like those of fermented foods.

 Fermentation itself is a process by which microorganisms—bacteria and yeast—convert sugars to other compounds (including alcohol) while producing energy for themselves.
 When the bacteria and yeast are live and present in large enough amounts in those foods to provide health benefits, they are referred to as “probiotics.”
-(Check out my previous post covering probiotic basics.)
 Initially, humans intentionally fermented foods to preserve them (and likely to make alcohol for drinking), but the culinary use of fermentation has resulted in a large and diverse selection of fermented foods and beverages from countries around the world.
 Examples include sourdough bread, beer and wine, kombucha, injera, miso, various cheeses, dosa, kefir, poi, sauerkraut, salami, yogurt, curtido, and kimchi, among others.

 It wasn’t until the 1900s that the potential health benefits of consuming them became a subject of interest and study.
 Years of scientific study has shown that fermented foods in general are linked with gut microbiome changes (with varying populations of bacteria and changes they can bring about), but much more study needs to be done in order to determine which bacterial species bring specific health-enhancing properties.
 There have been strong associations presented in the scientific literature for: